 Prepare pastry cream

 In a heavy-bottom saucepan, combine egg yolks and sugar.
 Add the cornstarch - combine well with a whisk

 Then, add the salt and vanilla extract.
 Followed by the cream and milk.
 Stirring constantly to avoid lumps.

-Place it on medium heat and stir continuously until thick and creamy.Pro tip - it is very important to keep the heat to medium-low and stir continously to prevent the milk scorching at the bottom.
+Place it on medium heat and stir continuously until thick and creamy.Pro tip - it is very important to keep the heat to medium-low and stir continuously to prevent the milk from scorching at the bottom.
 Medium-high heat can cause the milk solids to burn.

 Add the mango puree - and combine well.
 Strain in a bowl through a sieve and cover with plastic wrap making sure the plastic touches the top surface of the cream.Pro tip - straining will remove any curdles eggs and give a smooth creamy texture.

 Let it cool to room temperature, then place in the fridge to chill.

 Preheat the oven at 375°F / 190°C/ Gas Mark 5

 Line the chilled dough with parchment paper.
 Pro tip – to ensure the parchment paper conforms to the shape of the pan – just crumple the paper into a ball with your hands.
 Open it up and the scrunched paper will behave itself.